 Escape the afternoon heat with a session of Thailand’s famous massage.
 Let’s Relax Spa is one of the more popular massage places and has been recommended as well by Lonely Planet.
 They have three branches in Chiang Mai.
 You can book a discounted massage session here.

-If you have time to visit only one night market in Chiang Mai and happen to be there on a Sunday, let that visit be to the Sunday Walking Street (temporarily closed).
-Running from Tha Phae Gate to Rachadamnoen Road and the small alleys in between, this is probably the most extensive night market I have seen in Thailand that runs in the streets.
+If you have time to visit only one night market in Chiang Mai and happen to be there on a Sunday, let that visit be to the Sunday Walking Street.
+Running from Tha Phae Gate to the edge of Rachadamnoen Road and the small alleys in between, this is probably the most extensive night market I have seen in Thailand that runs in the streets.
 This is also not your run-of-the-mill night market, as I’ve seen plenty of unique goods for sale including knick knacks and apparel made by local designers and all sorts of food.
 There are even some stalls selling fried larvae and bugs or for something more appetizing – sushi.
 There’s of course, plenty of local food to go by as well.
 If you can’t make it on a Sunday evening, you can check out the Saturday Walking Street instead.
 The Saturday night market is located south of the walled city along Wua Lai Road.
 It is of a slightly smaller scale than the Sunday one but make no mistake about it, you’ll find many of the same stalls here as well.

 Day 3 – Doi Inthanon National Park

 One of the highlights of a trip to Northern Thailand is a visit to the country’s tallest peak – Doi Inthanon.
 The national park is one of the region’s most visited places partly due to the year-long cool weather as well as the myriad of attractions on the way to the summit.
 A visit to the national park usually involves a group tour or a private tour.